Darlington Town Hall: History

 The foundation stone for the new building was laid by the Minister of Housing and Local Government, Anthony Greenwood, on 30 November 1967.
 It was designed by Williamson, Faulkner Brown and Partners and was opened by Princess Anne on 27 May 1970.
 The design involved a long concrete tower block facing onto Feethams with another block jutting out of the rear.
 Internally, the principal room was the council chamber which was decorated with vertical strips of elm wood.

 A zinc and stainless steel structure, intended to depict the resurgence of the area, was designed by John Hoskin and erected outside the town hall.
 When Princess Anne was asked to unveil a small plaque linked to the structure, Michael Palin records in his diaries that she turned to the journalist, Kate Adie, and exclaimed "F*** Me".
 The plaque referred to "The Spirit of New Darlington" but the structure subsequently became known as "Resurgence".

 The town hall initially served as the headquarters of Darlington County Borough Council and remained the local seat of government when the enlarged Darlington District Council was formed in 1974.
 It went on to become the headquarters of the new unitary authority, Darlington Borough Council, in 1997.
 The council chamber subsequently became an approved venue for marriages and civil partnerships.
-A new structure for use by the borough council, Feethams House, was constructed by Willmott Dixon at a cost of £8.5 million, just to the south west of the main building, and completed in May 2020.